-The field investigation was conducted on the 5th January 2025 and involved a detailed site inspection followed by the drilling of two boreholes to a refusal depth of 1.50m using a Proline drilling rig.
+The field investigation was conducted on the 5th January 2025 and involved a detailed site inspection followed by the drilling of two boreholes to refusal depths of between 1.20m and 1.40m in using a Proline drilling rig.
 The strength of subsurface materials encountered within the investigation boreholes were assessed down-hole, where possible, using a hand shear vane.